KristiforMilchev/rokono-cl/README.md

 -r: specitfy this command after -Connection ID in order to remove a connection from the saved connections list.
 -GF: Uses a saved connection to generate a plantUML diagram for a specific database that is on the same server as the quick access connection with a custom filepath.
 Usage rokono-cl -Connection ID -d DatabaseName -file customfilePath -GF
 -GS: Uses a saved connection to generate a plantUML diagram for the default set database using the default saved filepath.
 Usage rokono-cl -Connection ID -GS
+-Context: runs dbscaffold on a database to generate database first update or initalization on the project directory ensuring consitancy between the generated UML diagram and database model inside the project.
+Important, must be -CP must be pointed to the root project folder in order to generate database context!!!"

 -----------------------------------------------------------------------------------------------------------
                                                  Usage Example